 Salt Substitutes and Your Health

 Salt substitutes, such as No Salt, commonly replace all of the sodium with potassium (with as much as 650 mg potassium per 1/4 teaspoon).
 But these products aren't for everyone.

 "People who are taking high blood pressure medicine that causes their bodies to hold on to potassium could get potassium overload if they add a salt substitute," says cardiologist J. James Rohack, president-elect of the American Medical Association.

+For easy low sodium recipes, throw everything in the same pan.
 Cooking meat alongside vegetables not only gives you healthful nutrients, it also adds salt-free flavor.
 "Add minced onions and garlic to lean ground chicken, turkey, or beef before cooking.
 Or cook meat with grated carrots, diced zucchini, mushrooms, or any vegetable you really like," cookbook author Don Gazzaniga says.

-Vinegar is easy to cook with and can add zip to your meals.
+Vinegar is easy to cook with and can add zing to your meals.
 "Use balsamic vinegar, wine vinegar, or other specially flavored vinegars such as garlic or basil to add flavor to fresh vegetables and meat," cookbook author Don Gazzaniga says.

 You can make your own low-sodium and salt-free herb and spice mixes.
 Stir up a month's worth and store them in labeled, airtight containers so they're ready to use.

 Try homemade spice blends on chicken, lean pork or beef, vegetables, popcorn, and more.
 Keep notes on your favorite flavor combinations.

 Now that you've got a salt substitute, fresh herbs, or homemade spice blends, it's time to hit the kitchen!
 Put them to good use with a set of easy low sodium recipes—we've covered everything from salads to soup and pasta to tacos.
 These recipes are better for your body, and better for you.